 Lower James River Education Program

-Our Lower James River Education Program is based at the Colonial National Historical Park administered by the National Park Service.
-The National Park is home to Historic Jamestowne and Yorktown Battlefield, as well as natural resources of forests, wetlands, shorelines, and streams.
-James River Association staff lead paddle program take place at the James City County Marina, which is adjacent to the National Park.
+The Colonial National Historical Park also includes is home to Historic Jamestown and Yorktown Battlefield, as well as and is home to diverse habitats and ecosystems, including natural resources of forests, wetlands, shorelines, and streams.
+James River Association’s environmental educators staff lead a variety of land based and water based activities paddle program take place at both the Lower James River Center in the park and at the James City County Marina, which is adjacent to the National Park.

 Education Programs